First-term MLA Bhupendra Patel is BJP’s pick for Gujarat CM | Politics

 First-term MLA Bhupendra Patel will be the new chief minister of Gujarat.

-Patel (59) was unanimously elected BJP legislature party leader here on Sunday.
-He will be sworn in as the chief minister on Monday, state BJP chief C R Paatil said.
+Patel (59) was unanimously elected BJP legislative party leader here on Sunday.
+He will be sworn in as the chief minister at 2.20 pm on Monday, BJP sources said.

-The proposal to elect him the legislature party leader was moved by CM Vijay Rupani, whose resignation on Saturday, over a year ahead of the state Assembly polls, surprised many political observers.
+The proposal to elect him the legislative party leader was moved by CM Vijay Rupani, whose resignation on Saturday, 15 months ahead of the state Assembly polls, surprised many political observers.

+Patel has never held a ministerial post, just like Prime Minister Narendra Modi, who was never a minister when he became Gujarat CM 20 years ago.
+Modi was sworn in as CM on October 7, 2001, and became an MLA on February 24, 2002, by winning the Rajkot seat bypoll.

-Most of the 112 MLAs of the party in the 182-member Assembly were present at the meeting, BJP sources said.
+Most of the 112 MLAs of the party in the 182-member Assembly were present at Sunday’s legislative party meeting, BJP sources said.

 Soon after the meeting, Patel, accompanied by senior BJP leaders, met Governor Acharya Devvrat at the Raj Bhavan.
 Patel presented a letter to form the government, which was accepted by the governor, the sources said.